camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/microsoft-teams.md

 For a **Refresh Token** type authentication, take the following steps:

 1. Click the **Refresh Token** connection type in the **Authentication** section.
 2. Set **Refresh Token** to `Refresh Token`.
-See more [how to get refresh token](https://learn.microsoft.com/en-us/graph/auth-v2-user)
+Read more on [how to get a refresh token](https://learn.microsoft.com/en-us/graph/auth-v2-user).
 3. Set **Tenant id** to `Tenant ID`.
 Your Microsoft Teams tenant ID is a unique identifier.
-See more on [how to find a tenant ID](https://learn.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-how-to-find-tenant).
+Read more on [how to find a tenant ID](https://learn.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-how-to-find-tenant).
 4. Set the **Client ID** field: the application ID that the [Azure app registration portal](https://go.microsoft.com/fwlink/?linkid=2083908) assigned to your app.
 5. Set the **Secret ID** field: the client secret that you created in the app registration portal for your app.